-The purpose of this report is to set out the rationale for the development of a proposed Mining Sites IS for the mining sector which includes:
+The purpose of this report is to set out the rationale for the Mining Sites IS for the mining sector which includes:

-- Consideration of appropriate Canadian and other jurisdictional methods and technologies to assess, reduce and control emissions from relevant processes and equipment; - Consultation and consideration of input from industry regarding the technical aspects and potential impacts of a proposed technical standard for the mining sector; - Consultation and consideration of input from the public and other stakeholders located in the communities surrounding Ontario's mining facilities; and - Development of a proposed technical standard that fosters continuous improvement in reducing emissions from Ontario's mining facilities. - Note: this proposed Mining Sites IS does not apply to smelters or refineries.
+- Consideration of appropriate Canadian and other jurisdictional methods and technologies to assess, reduce and control emissions from relevant processes and equipment; - Consultation and consideration of input from industry regarding the technical aspects and potential impacts of a proposed technical standard for the mining sector; - Consultation and consideration of input from the public and other stakeholders located in the communities surrounding Ontario's mining facilities; and - Development of a technical standard that fosters continuous improvement in reducing emissions from Ontario's mining facilities. - Note: this Mining Sites IS does not apply to smelters or refineries.

-The scope for the proposed Mining Sites IS is summarized below:
+The scope for the Mining Sites IS is summarized below: